Medicine 2030

 A Medicine 2030 Committee has been established to design the Medicine 2030 curriculum and recommend it to the Medicine Programmes Board and Academic Council of the University.

-The Committee is chaired by Prof Martyn Partridge, Emeritus Professor of Medicine at Imperial College London with our Associate Dean for Programmes & Education Innovation, Assoc.
-Prof Suzanne Donnelly as Deputy Chair.
-The Committee membership includes the University’s Dean of Undergraduate Studies, representatives of each of our six academic sections, the chairs of our three principal Medicine degree committees, a patient educator representative, two recent UCD Medicine graduates, two senior professional staff, and three senior academic nominees of the Dean.
+This Committee is chaired by Prof Martyn Partridge (Emeritus Professor of Medicine at Imperial College London) with our Associate Dean for Programmes & Educational Innovation, Assoc.
+Prof Suzanne Donnelly as the Deputy Chair and the School's academic lead.
+The Committee membership includes the University’s Dean of Undergraduate Studies, representatives of each of our six academic sections, the Chairs of our three principal Medicine Degree Committees, a Patient Educator representative, two recent UCD Medicine graduates, two senior professional staff, and three senior academic nominees of the Dean.

 Consultation